Samuel O. (Dr. Sam) Christensen

 WATERLOO-Samuel O. (Dr. Sam) Christensen, 91, of Waterloo, died Sunday, October 16, 2022, at Friendship Village Wellspring Living.

 Sam served in the US Army as a Captain in the dental corps at Fort Gordon, Georgia.
-He married Jane Walker December 28, 1954, at First Presbyterian Church in Waterloo.
+He married Jane Walker on December 28, 1954, at First Presbyterian Church in Waterloo.
 Sam practiced pediatric dentistry in Waterloo until his retirement.
-Sam was affectionately called “Dr. Sam” by all who knew him.
-Providing care for his patients was one of his life’s passions.
+He was affectionately called “Dr. Sam” by all who knew him; providing care for his patients was one of his life’s passions.

+Sam deeply cared for Waterloo and the Cedar Valley.
+He was involved with the establishment of the Waterloo Black

 Although Sam had many interests, he put family and friends above all.
 It was always the most important focus in his life.

-Sam is survived by his wife, his children, John (Lorie) Christensen of Durham, NC, Jim (Marianne) Christensen of Waterloo, and Tom (Laura) Christensen of Waterloo, and Ann (Dave) Richter of Waterloo.
-He is survived by 12 grandchildren and 9 great grandchildren: Rob (Jen) Christensen and their son Soren, Layne Christensen, and Kate (Marty) Pick and their children Walker and Charlie, Sam (Natalie) Christensen and their children Lucas and CeCe, Charlie (Allison) Christensen; Peter Christensen, Louis (Leala) Christensen and their children Colette, Elsie, and Theo, Sarah (Eddy) Rochel and their son Rafa; and John Richter, Andy Richter, Tom (Allie) Richter, and Sam Richter, and his brother John (Merry) Christensen of Independence.
+Sam is survived by his wife, his children, John (Lorie) Christensen of Durham, NC, Jim (Marianne) Christensen of Waterloo, Tom (Laura) Christensen of Waterloo, and Ann (Dave) Richter of Waterloo.
+He is survived by 12 grandchildren and 9 great grandchildren: Rob (Jen) Christensen and their son Soren, Layne Christensen, Kate (Marty) Pick and their children Walker and Charlie, Sam (Natalie) Christensen and their children Lucas and CeCe, Charlie (Alison) Christensen, Peter Christensen, Louis (Leala) Christensen and their children Colette, Elsie, and Theo, Sarah (Eddy) Rochel and their son Rafa, John Richter, Andy Richter, Tom (Allie) Richter, and Sam Richter.
+He was also survived by his brother, John (Merry) Christensen, of Independence.

-Sam is preceded in death by his parents, a sister Peggy Reed, and a granddaughter, Gretchen Christensen.
+Sam was preceded in death by his parents, a sister Peggy Reed, and a granddaughter Gretchen Christensen.

 Memorial Services: 11:00 AM Friday, October 21, 2022, at First Presbyterian Church of Waterloo.